Euro-BioImaging/BatchConvert/README.md

 ### Conversion on slurm

 The examples given above can also be run on slurm by specifying `-pf cluster` option.
-Note that this option automatically uses singularity container:\
+Note that this option automatically uses singularity profile:\
 `batchconvert omezarr -pf cluster -p .oir <input_path> <output_path>`